-Flights Delayed At LaGuardia, Other Airports As Workers Call In Sick Amid Shutdown
+Flights Delayed At LaGuardia, Newark Airports As Workers Call In Sick Amid Shutdown

 Updated at 11:45 a.m.
 ET